← Documentation

 4. Components — every component uses only the shadcn colors tokens, so they automatically pick up theme changes.

-The Design to Code plugin generates Tailwind v4 / shadcn-compatible CSS directly from the kit’s variable collections.
+The CSS Export plugin generates Tailwind v4 / shadcn-compatible CSS directly from the kit’s variable collections.
 It’s what lets you round-trip a Figma theme into a working globals.css.

 Here’s what the plugin actually does with each collection: